How is a website built? The 7 phases of web development

 - Mobile view is comfortable and readable?

-Launching isn’t a single click — it’s a carefully planned process that ensures a smooth transition.
+Launching is not a single click — it is a carefully planned process that ensures a smooth transition.

 - DNS configuration — pointing the domain to the new server